Mon - Fri 8.00am – 6.00pm

-A lot of people who work in Portland are already living in Vancouver, Vancouver Washington state that is.
-But if you are getting ready to make the move from Portland to Vancouver BC, read on.
+A lot of people who work in Portland are already living in Vancouver; Vancouver, Washington state that is.
+However, you may be looking for opportunities a little further north.
+If you are getting ready to make the move from Portland to Vancouver BC, read on.

 Are you moving to Vancouver for a job?
 If you’ve already got a great opportunity lined up, your employer can often help with the paperwork that inevitably comes with getting a job in a different country.
 You’ll need to consider things like work permits (since not all professions require them), whether you’re going to be a permanent resident or temporary worker, and timelines.
 Like anything else, it’s a great idea to plan ahead when completing the paperwork!
 For more information, be sure to consult the “Work in Canada” section of the Canadian government’s website.

 One of the biggest differences between Canada and the US is health coverage.
 In British Columbia, residents receive basic coverage under a provincial health plan, called the Medical Services Plan (MSP).
 MSP is available to permanent residents, as well as certain students and holders of specific temporary work permits.
 It’s a good idea to apply for MSP as soon as you arrive, as it can take up to 90 days to receive coverage.
 In the meantime, there are various travel insurance options available for newcomers to Canada to ensure you stay happy and healthy during your first few months here.